2 Class Engagement

 2.2.2 Late Work

 • Be sure to pay close attention to deadlines.
+Each assignment typically has two deadlines in Canvas:

 • This late policy does not apply to exams, tests, or quizzes.